gcgavinoc/project-3/README.md

  - Solution for when input is empty found [here](https://stackoverflow.com/questions/26247729/how-do-i-get-python-to-recognize-that-there-has-been-no-input)
  - Ascii artwork for welcome message found [here](https://asciiart.website/index.php?art=transportation/nautical)
  - How to print ascii art to the terminal found [here](https://stackoverflow.com/questions/23623288/print-full-ascii-art)
+ - Function randint imported from random and sys imported
  - Many thanks to my mentor Marcel for his help and guidance